HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 #### Generating XRISM-Xtend RMFs

-In order for the spectral model fitting software of our choice (XSPEC, for instance) to be able to map the channels of a spectrum to an energy, we need to generate RMFs.
+In order for the spectral model fitting software of our choice (XSPEC, for instance) to be able to map spectrum channels to energies, we need to generate RMFs.

-We already discussed RMFs, and even used them to perform our own conversion between XRISM-Xtend spectral channels and energy, in Section 3 - there we used the RMF that was included in the original data download.
+We have already discussed RMFs and even used them to perform our own conversion between XRISM-Xtend spectral channels and energy, in Section 3 - there we used the RMF that was included in the original data download.